Larry King Fast Facts

 Surviving heart problems, including several heart attacks and quintuple bypass surgery in 1987, led King to establish the Larry King Cardiac Foundation to help those without insurance afford medical treatment.
 His marriage to Shawn Southwick took place at UCLA Medical Center as King was being admitted for chest pains and just before undergoing cardiac surgery.

-He has appeared as himself in numerous films and television programs and has published over twenty books including his autography, a novel and a children's book with one of his daughters.
+He has appeared as himself in numerous films and television programs and has published over twenty books including his autobiography, a novel and a children's book with one of his daughters.

-Hosts a podcast with his wife Shawn, "Back and Forth with Shawn and Larry King."
+Hosted a podcast with his wife Shawn, "Back and Forth with Shawn and Larry King."

+Nominated for eight News and Documentary Emmy Awards and won two.
+King was also presented with a lifetime achievement award in 2011.

+King was arrested in 1971 for grand larceny but was never prosecuted due to the statute of limitations.
+The trouble started when financier Lou Wolfson gave King $5,000 to give to Jim Garrison, who was investigating the Kennedy assassination.
+King allegedly spent the money.
+The scandal led to King losing his job at the radio station WIOD in Miami.

 Timeline:

-1957 - After changing last name from Zeiger to King, he begins a radio career as a disc jockey at WAHR-AM in Miami.
+1957 - After changing his last name from Zeiger to King, begins a radio career as a disc jockey at WAHR-AM in Miami.

-1957 - After changing last name from Zeiger to King, he begins a radio career as a disc jockey at WAHR-AM in Miami.
+1957 - After changing his last name from Zeiger to King, begins a radio career as a disc jockey at WAHR-AM in Miami.

 1965 - Is hired as a columnist for the Miami Herald to replace Walter Winchell.